adr1enbe4udou1n/blog/content/posts/17-build-your-own-kubernetes-cluster-part-8/index.md

 ## 7th check ✅

 We have done for the set-up of our automated CI/CD workflow process.
-Go [next part]({{< ref "/posts/18-build-your-own-kubernetes-cluster-part-9" >}}) for going further with a real DB app that handle automatic migrations & monitoring integration with OpenTelemetry !
+Go [next part]({{< ref "/posts/18-build-your-own-kubernetes-cluster-part-9" >}}) for going further with a real DB app that handle automatic migrations.